Body Sizes

 (classical body shape)

 This is the Everett Parlor guitar.
-A body shpae taken from the Everett Concert Calsscial guitar.
+A body shpae taken from the Everett Concert Classical guitar.

 With an even thin guitar side depth making it a very comfortable sitting on the couch guitar.